 I would encourage people to give …back to our communities across the country.
 I don’t like gifts.
 I don’t want anyone to give me something.
 As I’ve grown into an adult — I’m a 41-year-old man [laughs] — you know, like it’s so important for people to actually give during the season.

 I’ve learned along my journey that there are so many different ways that people can give.
 If you don’t have the money, you know what, over the holiday season, donate your time.
 Like give up several nights and go, if you’re in New York, go deliver meals for God’s Love We Deliver.
 Or, make a call on behalf of the Trevor Project to make the phone calls on behalf of their organization.
 Or, Broadway Care/Equity Fights AIDS, always needs volunteers for their events.
-There are things people can do that, like actually giving their time, would make a difference to these organizations who don’t have the resources or the funds to pull off.
+People can do things that, like actually giving their time, would make a difference to these organizations that don’t have the resources or the funds to pull off.
 There are so many different ways that people can do it.

-So, that’s my goal is just to really elevate these organizations and the people that are the lifeblood of these organizations and celebrate them during the season.
+So, that’s my goal: to elevate these organizations and the people who are the lifeblood of these organizations and celebrate them during the season.

 [laughs] Merry Christmas!